-(h) Severances of Trusts -

-(1) In general.
-The severance of a trust (including without limitation a severance that meets the requirements of § 26.2642-6 or of § 26.2654-1(b) of this chapter) [regulations addressing qualified severances for GST tax purposes] is not an exchange of property for other property differing materially either in kind or in extent if - d.
+- (h) Severances of Trusts - - (1) In general.
+The severance of a trust (including without limitation a severance that meets the requirements of § 26.2642-6 or of § 26.2654-1(b) of this chapter) [regulations addressing qualified severances for GST tax purposes] is not an exchange of property for other property differing materially either in kind or in extent if - (i) An applicable state statute or the governing instrument authorizes the trustee to sever the trust; and - (ii) Any non-pro rata funding of the separate trusts resulting from the severance (including non-pro rata funding as described in § 26.2642-6(d)(4) or § 26.2654-1(b)(1)(ii)(C) of this chapter), whether mandatory or in the discretion of the trustee, is authorized by an applicable state statute or the governing instrument.
+Reg. §1.1001-1(h). - d.
 Uniform Basis Rule Issues.
-The rulings did not describe in any detail the uniform basis rules under §1001(e), but an understanding of those rules is essential to understanding the logic of the rulings.
+The rulings did not describe in any detail the uniform basis rules under \$1001(e), but an understanding of those rules is essential to understanding the logic of the rulings.
 Property acquired from a donor or decedent has a uniform basis, shared by the term and remainder interests based on the actuarial values of their interests.